 Click here to read the CEA report summarizing research about the use of high-stakes test scores in teacher evaluations.

-At its meeting, PEAC also:
+At its meeting today, PEAC also:

 - Agreed that districts that don’t want to make substantial changes to their evaluation plans for next year will not be required to resubmit their plans to the state Department of Education.